tcl002/CSE151AProject/README.md

 | Macro avg| 0.86      | 0.83   | 0.84     | 885     |
 | Weighted avg | 0.86  | 0.86   | 0.86     | 885     |

+We also analyzed the impact of the number of features and the data type on model performance.

-#### Model Fitting Graph
+#### Model Fitting Graph (Fig. 1)
-Comparison graph for training and validation loss and accuracy based on number of features
+Impact of Number of Features on Model Performance
 ![loss_graph_logistic_regression](https://github.com/tcl002/CSE151AProject/blob/98ee683fd2b81cc18b313a54794dec4d9ef4246d/graphs/Logistic%20Regression/LossAcc%20-%20Num%20of%20Features.png)

+As illustrated in the graphs above, both loss and accuracy plateaued beyond a certain threshold.
+The loss for both the training and validation datasets dramatically decreased as the number of features increased to approximately 50 features.
+Correspondingly, accuracy improved significantly for both the training and validation datasets as the number of features increased to approximately 50.
+Beyond that threshold, additional features would not contribute significantly to the model's performance.

-#### Model Fitting Graph
+#### Model Fitting Graph (Fig. 2)
-Comparison graph for training and validation loss and accuracy based on feature type
+Impact of Data Type on Model Performance
 ![features_graph_logistic_graph](https://github.com/tcl002/CSE151AProject/blob/98ee683fd2b81cc18b313a54794dec4d9ef4246d/graphs/Logistic%20Regression/LossAcc%20-%20Types%20of%20Features.png)

+Additionally, the graphs above compare the model's performance across different data types, including numerical, categorical, binary, and one-hot encoded categorical (multi-class).
+It appears that the model performs best on numerical data, as it achieves the lowest loss and highest accuracy, followed then by binary, one-hot categorical, and categorical data, respectively.

-_Model 2: Deep Neural Network (DNN)_
+### Model 2: Deep Neural Network (DNN)
 The DNN model reported a training accuracy of 0.88, validation accuracy of 0.87, and testing accuracy of 0.85, with the loss being 0.31, 0.33, and 0.35, respectively.
 K-fold cross-validation helped ensure the model's generalizability by minimizing the difference between the training, validation, and testing errors.

 #### Testing Metrics Report
 |          | Precision | Recall | F1-score | Support |
 |----------|-----------|--------|----------|---------|